Spotted Bowerbird's bowers in successive years

 Relocated bower; note the symmetry of the arrangement - bones at the back of the bower, grey and black at the front, red trinkets outside around it, green glass shards and metal at the centre, with a marble as the "masterpiece", perched precariously on the shards

-A year later the foliage had fallen off the wattletree that had fallen onto the tree covering the first bower.
+A year later the foliage had fallen off the wattle tree that had fallen onto the Wilga covering the first bower.
 This seems to have changed conditions in a way that made use of the first bower possible again.

 In autumn, after the end of the year's breeding season, the male bird refurbished it.
 Note in the photo below how the new grass halms are firmly rooted in the strong base made of twigs.
 Once the bower was re-established, the bird started moving trinkets back to it.
-This is confirmed by the fact that the marble, previously in use as the masterpiece of the second bower (see above), has now come back to the refurbished old one.
+This is confirmed by the fact that the marble, previously in use as the masterpiece of bower no. 2 (above), has now come back to the refurbished old one.

-At the time when the last photo above was taken (May 2011) both bowers were in a well-maintained, usable condition simultaneously.
+At the time when the last photo above was taken (May 2011) both bowers were in a well-maintained, usable condition contemporaneously.
 Both had similar alignments.
 The first bower is aligned with early-morning sunlight, in the second bower the mid-morning sun illuminates the alley with the glittering shards most conspicuously.
-The bird was busy moving shards from the second, newer bower back to the original one.
+The bird was busy moving shards from bower no. 2 back to the original one, no. 1(b).
 All this happened at a "quiet" time of year for the bird.

-Less than two months later (early July) the second, newer bower had been stripped of all its adornments.
-Instead, the original bower was completely refurbished (see photos below).
+Less than two months later (early July) bower no. 2 had been stripped of all its adornments.
+Instead, bower no. 1 was completely refurbished (see photos below).

 There were no major changes for two years, but at the end of the 2013 breeding season we noticed a peculiarity in the shape of the bower.
 Note how the two side walls of the bower in the photos above are nicely symmetric, with equal heights and angles.